 Enroll as a Special Standing Student

 Special standing students are non-degree-seeking students.
 As a special standing student, you can enroll in available courses that interest you for which you meet the course prerequisites.

 Certificate for Practicing Professionals

-Rollins offers two certificate options for non-degree-seeking working professionals interested in gaining in-depth training in specific content areas.
+Rollins offers a certificate option for non-degree-seeking working professionals interested in gaining in-depth training in specific content areas.
 To register for these certificates, candidates will need to apply for admission.